-When there’s no one to talk to, we can also pray.
+We can also pray.
 When we don’t know what to do next, we can pray.
 But what good will come from praying?
 Why talk to Jesus?
-Because He understands suffering — not in some distant cosmic way, but in the flesh.
-He suffered greatly during His time on earth.
+Because he understands suffering — not in some distant cosmic way, but in the flesh.
+He suffered greatly during his time on earth.
 He was innocent and died a cruel and horrible death.
-You can talk to Him because He cares about you and knows what you are going through.
-The Bible describes Him as a “man of sorrows acquainted with grief” (Isaiah 53:3).
+You can talk to him because he cares about you and knows what you are going through.
+The Bible describes him as a “man of sorrows acquainted with grief” (Isaiah 53:3).
 He knew fear and anxiety, physical suffering, hunger, cold, and sadness.
 He wept.
-He even questioned God.
+He even pleaded with God.

 We have a lot of questions

 God does answer Habakkuk.
 He tells him that in a world that doesn’t always make sense to us, “The just shall live by faith” (Habakkuk 2:4).
 What does that mean?
-Faith is believing that God is big enough to bring some good out of what is happening in Syria and what is happening in your family.
-Living by faith means waking up in the morning and saying, “God, I have no idea what You are doing.
+Faith is believing that God is big enough to bring some good out of what is happening.
+Living by faith means waking up in the morning and saying, “God, I have no idea what you are doing.
 My world is a mess and it hurts.
-But I know You are there and You say that You love me, so I am going to get out of bed this morning and see if today is the day that You make things right.”
+But I know you are there and you love me, so I am going to get out of bed this morning and see if today is the day that you make things right.”

 It is far too easy just to say, “God loves you and everything is going to be OK”

 God does love you, very, very much, but there are things that have happened that are not going to be OK.
 So many among us are grieving for lost loved ones, or anxious for sons and daughters sent off to war, or fighting private battles against illness, or betrayal, or finances.
 The days can get very bleak and the nights offer no relief.
 Still, God is in control.
 Even in the middle of it all, this is a reason to hope.
 There is a reason to believe that there will come a day when the ache hurts a little less than it does today.